keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 ## Lab Specifications

-### Stories (BDD/Gherkin Style)
+### Story (BDD/Gherkin Style)

 **DESCRIPTION**

-An Operator with a single busy box pod that logs a user specified message and shuts down after a user specified amount of time
+An Operator with a single busy box pod that logs a user specified message and shuts down after a user specified amount of time.
+If a duration or message are not specified, then both will be supplied by a REST API call.

 - **SCENARIO**: Shutdown the busybox pod after a user specified amount of time in seconds
   - **GIVEN**: A scaffolded operator